isomerpages/moe-yishunpri/_mk-at-yps/About Us/Our Fees.md

 Upon successful enrolment to KCare, the fees payable upfront are as follows,
 * One month deposit fee of $350 and first-month Fee.

+**<u>Additional KCare Subsidy</u>**
+<br>Additional subsidy is also provided for Singapore Citizens, and this is tiered according to income levels.
+You may use the KCare Eligibility Calculator on the MOE Internet to check whether your child is eligible for the additional KCare subsidy.